gszfwsb/gszfwsb.github.io/_pages/about.md

 I am now an incoming PhD student at the School of Artificial Intelligence (SAI) at [Shanghai Jiao Tong University (SJTU)](https://en.sjtu.edu.cn/), fortunate to be advised by Prof. [Linfeng Zhang](http://www.zhanglinfeng.tech/).
 I was a master's student at the [Department of Computer Science and Engineering (CSE)](https://www.cs.sjtu.edu.cn/en/), SJTU, where I was grateful to be mentored by Prof. [Junchi Yan](https://thinklab.sjtu.edu.cn/).
 Previously, I received my B.Eng. degree from HIT in 2022.
 I also closely work with Prof. [Zhuoran Yang](https://zhuoranyang.github.io/) at [Statistics and Data Science at Yale University](https://statistics.yale.edu/).

 I am broadly interested in various aspects of data-centric AI, deep learning theory, and explainable machine learning.
-I am now mainly focusing on Dataset Distillation and In-context Learning in foundation models.
+I am now mainly focusing on Distillation/Pruning and In-context Learning in foundation models.
 <!-- Previously, I got my B.Eng. degree from HIT in 2022, and enjoyed wonderful time during my internship at [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/) and [Tsinghua University](https://www.tsinghua.edu.cn/en/). -->